 Through this practice, we are invited to spend time alone with God in His real, physical form, and to bring to Jesus all our cares, concerns, prayers, hopes, and thoughts.
 We set aside a special time, a respite from our hectic modern lives, to create a personal space in which to meet our God.

-Teachings of the Church for wanting to spend one hour with Jesus in the Blessed Sacrament:
+Biblical reason for wanting to spend One Hour with Jesus in the Blessed Sacrament:

 This week, the Sanctuary Lamps are burning for: